Day-Cohort-77/server-side-dotnet-curriculum/book-1-csharp-sql/chapters/jewelry-join-data.md

 To enhance the shopping experience, we'll implement a product recommendations endpoint based on a customer's order history.
 This endpoint will:

-1. Define a route handler for GET /customers/{id}/recommendations
+1. Define a route handler for GET `/customers/{id}/` recommendations
 2. Analyze a customer's previous orders to determine preferences:
    - Identify categories they've purchased from
    - Identify metals they've shown interest in